-Closing date for secondary school applications: 31 October 2019
+Deadline for secondary school applications: 31 October 2019

 Not what you are looking for?

-Applying for a school place after your child has already started secondary school or after the school year has begun - visit our In-Year Admissions page.
+Applying for a school place after your child has already started secondary school or after the school year has begun - visit our in-year admissions page.

 How to apply

 Step 1: Getting ready - do your research

 - check the school finder tool to find a state secondary school near you

 - read the secondary schools prospectus and visit the secondary schools webpage to:

 - check the admission criteria to make sure your chosen schools are suitable for your child